Fantasy RPG

 Director reads game state, makes narrative decisions, and returns validated parameter updates.
 On-device.
 Within your rules.
 Every time.

-What is LoreWeaver Director?
+What is Director?

 LoreWeaver Director is a runtime AI Game Master that reads your game state and makes constraint-validated narrative decisions in real time.
 It orchestrates NPC behavior, plot progression, and emergent events based on the world designed in Architect, and runs entirely on-device with no cloud dependency or per-token fees.
 Director integrates with Unreal, Unity, Godot, and custom engines, and is free until launch.
 After launch, it takes 1% of gross revenue above the first 100,000 EUR.